 The Watershed Project will host several opportunities for neighbors and community members to learn more about the project and get involved:

 - Neighborhood Flood Study.
-A team of students will be going door to door in the neighborhood during July 8-19 to let neighbors know about the project.
-They will also ask residents to share their experiences with flooding and/or living next to the creek, to help us understand when and how the flooding happens.
+A team of students went door to door in the neighborhood last July to let neighbors know about the project.
+They also asked residents to share their experiences with flooding and/or living next to the creek, to help us understand when and how the flooding happens.

 - Community Design Charrettes.
 Once we have a design solution in progress, we’ll host a few events where neighbors and community members will have the opportunity to provide feedback on the design.
 We’ll update this page with details once the design charrettes are scheduled.
 Help shape the future of Rheem Creek!